 Learning, teaching and assessment

-This module is available on campus or via distance learning.
+This module is available via distance learning.
 We welcome applications from international students who are already in the UK with a valid visa; however we are not able to accept those who wish to come to the UK solely to take this course.
 Students taking this course by distance learning must be based in the UK.

-For both modes of study, students must attend a BMS Top-up Induction session on campus in week zero (mid-September), at which we will show you how to access your university record and Blackboard (the Virtual Learning Environment).
+For both modes of study, students must attend an online BMS Top-up Induction session in week zero (mid-September), at which we will show you how to access your university record and Blackboard (the Virtual Learning Environment).
 All course material, including recorded lectures, self-assessment quizzes, timetables, and some directed reading will be available on Blackboard online; coursework submission and feedback are also mainly via this route.
 Blackboard allows you to access a comprehensive range of study materials, scientific journals, e-journals, databases and much more.

 Distance learning, the study can be spread out over the term and a week-by-week study guide is available.
 Recorded lectures are made available after they are delivered to attendance students as detailed above.
 Assessment is by online essay

 Our courses are written and delivered by staff at the forefront of life and health sciences teaching and research.
 Many members of staff currently practise or have practised professionally.
 In the recent Teaching Excellence Framework assessment, Aston University was awarded Gold, the highest award possible.
 In addition, our courses are regularly reviewed by relevant professional experts.